 Find the answer below to some of the most frequently asked questions about the Portsmouth St Malo ferry route to help you plan your journey.

-How long is the Portsmouth to St Malo ferry?
+How long is the Portsmouth St Malo crossing?

-What time is the first ferry from Portsmouth to St Malo?
+What time is the first crossing from Portsmouth to St Malo?

-What time is the last ferry from Portsmouth to St Malo?
+What time is the last crossing from Portsmouth to St Malo?

 Portsmouth can be found on the south coast of England and is located just 74 miles from the London.